 You can broaden your knowledge and support our work by volunteering with the Willowsford Conservancy, a 501 (c) (4) non-profit organization.
 Volunteer for one of our education programs, become a wildlife monitor, or keep us updated on conditions in the native plant meadow or on the trails.
 We would also love your help at the Farm, and with expanding our database of wildlife and nature photography.

-Willowsford Conservancy is seeking a full-time, year-round Farm Manager to oversee the day-to-day operations and long-term development of Willowsford Farm, a sustainably-managed farm in northern Virginia that grows and sells fresh produce, eggs and value-added products directly to residents of Willowsford and surrounding communities.
+We are seeking a full-time, year-round Assistant Farm Manager for Willowsford Farm, a sustainably-managed farm in northern Virginia that grows and sells fresh produce, eggs, pastured meats and value-added products directly to residents of Willowsford and surrounding communities.

 Land Stewardship and Environmental Education Internship